aisuresh/RESTfulWebServiceCRUDUsingJersey/README.md

-# RESTful Web Service CRUD opertions using Jersey
+# RESTful Web Service CRUD opertions using Jersey with Maven